 Identify topics for research emerging from the proposed rulemaking that will assist in developing best practices for implementing the new human research protections and assessing the effectiveness of the rules and their implementation by IRBs and researchers.

 Phase I of the project is sponsored by the National Science Foundation with additional support from the American Academy of Political and Social Science, American Economic Association, American Sociological Association, National Opinion Research Center, Population Association of America, Russell Sage Foundation, University of Michigan Institute for Social Research, and Westat.

-Phase II of the project is sponsored by the Bill and Melinda Gates Foundation and the Alfred P. Sloan Foundation, and the National Academy of Education.
+Phase II of the project is sponsored by the Bill and Melinda Gates Foundation, the Alfred P. Sloan Foundation, and the National Academy of Education.